HyperTag/documentation/src/content/enterprise-destinations/blueshift.md

 }
 ```

 Below is a full example of the configuration to send into the Platform, with all of the defaults specified.
-Ensure to customize to match the data that you send as part of your analyitcs event.
+Ensure to customize to match the data that you send as part of your analytics event.

 ```json
 {